1348717693/quicksand_tools/README.md

 key: API key - random data to md5 - json output returned for any random key, otherwise html if ommited.

+unzip: Password to unzip encrypted archive containing the sample (optional).

 Poll for reports:
 -----------------